WBCHSE HS Uccha Madhyamik result 2018 declared at wbresults.nic.in, girls outperform boys

 Granthan Sengupta has topped the arts stream with 99.2 per cent while Ritvik Kumar Sahu is the science topper with 98.6 per cent.
 Among the girls, Arkadipta Ghosh scored 97.2 per cent and she ranks fifth overall.
 Next year, February 26 to March 13 the Higher Secondary exams will be held.

 The students can check the results through the official websites wbchse.nic.in and wbresults.nic.in.
-Apart from it, the results are available at examresults.net, school9.com, exametc.com, indiaresults.com, results.shiksha, westbengal.shiksha, westbengalonline.in, knowyourresult.com and school.gradeup.com
+Apart from it, the results are available at examresults.net, school9.com, exametc.com, indiaresults.com, results.shiksha, westbengal.shiksha, westbengalonline.in, knowyourresult.com and school.gradeup.com.

 West Bengal board has announced the Class 10 or Madhyamik result on June 6, 2018.
 A total of 11,02,921 candidates appeared for the WBBSE examinations of which the number of girls participants were higher than the boys.
 Sanjivini Debnath topped the Madhyamik exam this year by scoring 689 marks.